sclevine/yj/README.md

 -n     Do not covert inf, -inf, and NaN to/from strings (YAML or TOML only) -e     Escape HTML (JSON out only)
 -i     Indent output (JSON or TOML out only)
--k     Attempt to parse keys as objects or numbers types (YAML out only) -h     Show this help message
+-k     Attempt to parse keys as objects or numeric types (YAML out only) -h     Show this help message
 -v     Show version
 ```